 As its primary goal, the RSCS Institute seeks to merge and federate research teams and individuals who study religions and spiritualities in their various dimensions: historical, philological, theological, philosophical, juridical, literary, artistic, sociological, anthropological, psychological and didactic.
-The Institute joins these various forces so as to create a unique research framework in today’s university world, made possible by UCL’s character as a complete university.
+The Institute joins these various forces so as to create a unique research framework in today’s university world, made possible by UCLouvain’s character as a complete university.

 French is the main language used by RSCS teams and publications.
 Through this language RSCS is engaged in strong scientific cooperation with other teams, working in France, Swiszerland, Canada, Latin America, Africa or Oceania.
 Religious Studies and Theology have strong specificity in this cultural "latin" area.
 RSCS is deeply engaged in analysing this specificity.